openvinotoolkit/openvino/docs/ops/pooling/MaxPool_1.md

 **Short description**: [Reference](http://caffe.berkeleyvision.org/tutorial/layers/pooling.html)

 **Detailed description**: [Reference](https://deeplizard.com/learn/video/ZjM_XQa5s6s).
 Input shape can be either 3D, 4D or 5D.
 Pooling operation is performed with the respect to input shape from the third dimension to the last dimension.
-If paddings are used then during the pooling calculation their value is 0.
+If paddings are used then during the pooling calculation their value is `-inf`.
         `H_out = (H + pads_begin[0] + pads_end[0] - kernel[0] / strides[0]) + 1`
         `W_out = (H + pads_begin[1] + pads_end[1] - kernel[1] / strides[1]) + 1`
         `D_out = (H + pads_begin[2] + pads_end[2] - kernel[2] / strides[2]) + 1`